 Hiding in the Shadows

-Meanwhile, I was pushed into the caretaker role for my younger brother (even when it came with its own difficulties) to taking on a larger share of household chores than either of my siblings.
-Sometimes, I even leaned into those responsibilities willingly - hoping that by doing more, I might earn the love and approval I longed for from my parents.
-But in reality, it left little time and energy for myself, let alone study.
+While my sister found her academic spark through encouragement, I was often steered toward responsibility, like being the caretaker for my younger brother (even when it came with its own difficulties) to taking on a much larger share of household chores than either of my siblings.
+Sometimes, I even leaned into those responsibilities willingly, because a part of me wanted to ease my mum's workload, and the other part of me hoped that doing more would somehow earn me love or approval.
+But in reality, it left little time and energy for myself.

-When my grades began to slip, the impact of that imbalance wasn’t really recognised; instead, I was compared to my sister all over again.
-Over time, I internalised the belief that I wasn’t enough.
-That belief settled quietly but deeply, shaping years of self-doubt - where I questioned my voice, my decisions, and even who I was at my core.
+Back then, there wasn’t much room for my voice or my perspective, so I stayed quiet, choosing peace over conflict, even when silence cost me parts of myself.
+And so when my grades began to slip, it wasn’t seen as a sign of imbalance - it was seen as a flaw.
+The comparisons returned, louder than ever, and so over time, I internalised the belief that I wasn’t enough.
+That belief settled quietly but deeply, shaping years of self-doubt, where I questioned my voice, my decisions, and even who I was at my core.
 It felt like carrying an invisible weight, and eventually I slipped into a kind of learned helplessness - believing my efforts wouldn’t make a difference, no matter how hard I tried.
-As a result, I lost my natural curiosity to learn and explore; the spark to question, imagine, and discover was dulled by the environment I grew up in.
+There were nights before exams when my books stayed closed on the desk because I’d already told myself it wouldn’t matter, because “I’m just not smart enough”.
+Slowly, I stopped asking questions, stopped exploring, stopped trusting my own curiosity.
+It was as though the curious child I once was had dimmed her light to survive the environment around her.

-But life has a way of surprising us...
+But little did she know, life had a way of surprising her.

 The Moment Someone Truly Saw Me

-Everything began to shift when I met someone who saw me - not through the usual filters of comparison and expectation, but truly and kindly.
+Everything began to slowly shift when I met someone who saw me - not through the usual lenses of comparison or expectation, but through genuine presence and kindness.

 And yet, through all of it, we held on.
-Our connection gave me something I hadn’t had before – the space and safety to ask: Who am I - beyond all these roles I’ve been given?
+Our connection became a mirror, reflecting back parts of me I had forgotten: my curiosity, my independence, my voice.
+For the first time, I had the space and safety to ask: Who am I - beyond all these roles I’ve been given?
 What do I want my life to look like?

 These questions were new and daunting, but also full of possibility.